 There are several ways a quality roof can increase your home’s value.
 A recent study from the University of Texas at Arlington determined that “curb appeal,”or the visual attractiveness of a home as seen from the street, accounted for up to 7% of a home’s value when sold.

 Homes with poor roofs are immediately deemed less valuable by potential buyers.
 This can lead to lengthy negotiation exchanges, offers below the asking price, and fewer offers on your home in general.
 In contrast, homes with newly replaced roofs are far more appealing to buyers.

 The average homeowner in the United States spends $22,636 on asphalt roof repair, while a new asphalt roof can increase a home’s value by $15,427 on average.
 The average ROI for this is about 68.2%.
 However, this investment can greatly vary depending on your insurance!

 Should You Pay for Roof Repair?

-Some roofing policies have different deductibles for different types of damage, so make sure to ask your insurance agent about those rates.
-You can end up only paying a small amount of money out-of-pocket to get a new roof which will in turn increase your home’s value!
+Some roofing policies have different deductibles for different types of damage, so ask your insurance agent about those rates.
+You can end up only paying a small amount of money out-of-pocket to get a new roof, which will, in turn, increase your home’s value!
 For more information on insurance and roofing, check out our previous post here.